The Quirky Quad, Ali Ingersoll, shares her personal story of her long battle and victories with insurance giant Blue Cross Blue Shield.

 Naturally, the hospital did not care about my appeal process and kept threatening to send my bill to the collections department, and ruin my credit.
 They really had a knack for scaring the hell out of a patient who was laid up in bed, healing from a major surgery, and in complete distress.
 It was atrocious and disappointing.

-Eight months later, at least 45 calls to Blue Cross and Blue Shield, tens upon tens of hours of being put on hold, ‘I finally won the battle’.
-Blue Cross and Blue Shield moved my case from being out-of-network to in-network, but did not even tell me.
-They ended up paying the hospital, but it wasn’t until I investigated further that I learned I no longer had a bill to pay with this particular hospital.
+Eight months later, after at least 45 calls to Blue Cross Blue Shield, ten plus hours of being put on hold, I finally won the battle.
+Blue Cross Blue Shield moved my case from being out-of-network to in-network, but didn’t even tell me.
+They ended up paying the hospital, but it wasn’t until I investigated that I learned I no longer had a bill to pay with this particular hospital.

 2.)
 The Big Kahuna

 “This story is probably one of my most trying and heartfelt victories I have achieved so far with respect to insurance successes”.